-Most of the time, landscape photography tips are intended for beginners rather than advanced photographers.
-That’s a problem — it says to advanced photographers that there is nothing new to discover.
-But landscape photography is incredibly complex, and there are still techniques out there for everyone.
-This article goes through some of the most important.
-If you’re an advanced photographer, and you’re not sure what else there is to improve, my hope is that this will be a good start.
+Often, landscape photography tips are meant for people who are just starting out and trying to get the hang of things.
+That’s great in many ways, but it does carry a problem – it says to advanced photographers that there is nothing new to discover.
+But landscape photography is incredibly complex, and there are still techniques for everyone to learn.
+This article goes through some of the most important ones with regards to creativity.

-So, what is scouting?
-In landscape photography, scouting is visiting a location and thinking about your final photo ahead of time.
+So, what does scouting entail?
+In landscape photography, it’s all about visiting a location and thinking ahead to your final photo before you even pull out the camera.
 It’s how you form your game plan to make the most of a scene.
 Sometimes, you might go so far as to capture the exact composition you’re hoping to use later, giving yourself time to evaluate how successful it really is.

-Another bonus is that scouting lets you use “bad light” to your advantage.
-At midday, the light might be too harsh to take the landscape photos you want — but it’s a great time to search for new locations.
+But the big bonus is not just planning your composition; scouting also lets you use “bad light” in the best possible way.
+At midday, the light might be too harsh to take the landscape photos you want – but it’s the ideal time to search for new locations.

 The takeaway is simple: A hike at noon can be the best way to take good photos at sunset.

 Frankly, you don’t even need to bring along your camera while you’re scouting.
 You can leave all your equipment in the car and just hike around for a while, exploring locations and moving more quickly.
-Just make a mental note (or a GPS point) of the places that you want to revisit.
+Just make a mental note (or a GPS point or phone photo) of the places that you want to revisit.

 Scouting has to be done in person.
-You can’t just scout for locations online — that’s nothing more than background research.
+You can’t just scout for locations online – that’s really just background research.
 It is very difficult to get an accurate feel for a landscape until you visit it yourself.